CSCI-362-01-2016/The-Early-Birds/TestAutomation/docs/README.md

 To install Matplotlib download a zip of it from https://github.com/matplotlib/matplotlib

-To get the dependencies necessary for Matplotlib run:
-(these can be figured out when running "sudo python setup.py build" in the Matplotlib directory)
+Then extract it and inside run "sudo python setup.py build"

-1. "sudo apt-get install libfreetype6-dev"
-2.
+This will alert you if you are missing any dependencies.
+If not it will build just fine.

+Then run "sudo python setup.py install"